keijiro/AICommand/README.md

 Unity 2022.2 or later

-## FAQ
+## Frequently asked questions

 ### Is it practical?

-**No.** I created this proof-of-concept and proved that it doesn't work yet.
+**Definitely no!** I created this proof-of-concept and proved that it doesn't work yet.
 It works nicely in some cases and fails very poorly in others.
 I got several ideas from those successes and failures, which is this project's main aim.

 ### Can I install this to my project?